 Registers (.reg state space) are fast storage locations.
 The number of registers is limited, and will vary from platform to platform.
 When the limit is exceeded, register variables will be spilled to memory, causing changes in performance.
-For each architecture, there is a recommended maximum number of registers to use.
+For each architecture, there is a recommended maximum number of registers to use (see Error!
+Reference source not found. for details).